LeoTheLegion/easy-lighthouse-action/README.md

 ## Overview

 This GitHub Action is designed to perform Google Page Insights audits.
-Depending on your thresholds, the action will pass or fail.
-It requires a Google Page Insights API key.
+Depending on your thresholds, the action will pass or fail. **It requires a Google Page Insights API key**.

 ## Getting Started